Author has written 6 stories for Harry Potter.

 The films give a very different impression.
 Emma Watson is never hampered with Hermione’s trademark bushy hair or buck teeth, and she turns know-it-all bossiness into cute precociousness.
 For the first few books, Harry and Ron never think of her as a girl, yet the audience sees her sans canon robes in tight-fitting jumpers that leave no doubt of her developing womanhood.
 Her transition to Yule Ball beauty is nothing compared to the miracle described in Book 4.
 Her screen persona develops a chemistry with Harry’s through the sheer amount of screen time dedicated to them.
 Most of Ginny’s best scenes are eliminated, particularly while making the HBP film darker in tone; Bonnie Wright doesn't get to smile much at all.
 Is it any wonder that Harry/Hermione (Harmony) fans are so dedicated?

 As for Ron and Hermione, JKR drops “anvil-size hints” (her words) of their mutual attraction by Book 4, and I know many couples just like them – deeply in love yet arguing constantly.
 No, it’s not pleasant to witness, but that’s the reality of their relationship regardless of how anyone else feels about it.
 Once again, kudos to JKR for the courage to show this slice of real life.
+Despite the claims of Harmony shippers, JKR's interview with Emma Watson sheds little new light on this topic, for she limits her discussion to issues in Hermione's relationships, not what might be best for Harry.
+In my opinion, a Harry/Hermione marriage would probably not be as demonstrative as Ron/Hermione, but there would be no shortage of conflict, just as we see in the books.

 For those who don’t like it, there is always fan fiction, where everyone’s favorite ships can sail with impunity, sending the pretenders to the bottom of the sea, and Destiny (as they envision it) can be finally set to rights.
 I enjoy reading the various situations Harry gets into, but the other characters – not so much.
 For instance, given the choice of being forced to read a Draco romance fic or suffer the Cruciatus curse, I would say that at least the curse would be over sooner.
 But that's just me.